mbbhatti/products-up/README.md

 # Products Up
-A command-line program to push a local or remote XML file data to a Google Spreadsheet via the Google Sheets API.
+A command-line program to push a local or remote XML file data to a Google Spreadsheet.

 ## Requirements
 - PHP >= 7.1